Sore from running — injury prevention?

 Have you noticed any difference in your soreness depending on where you run?
 Two miles on a hard running surface can certainly be tough on the body.
 Sidewalk pavement is the hardest on your joints and tendons.
 Asphalt is slightly better for the knees, joints, and tendons.
 Dirt or gravel paths are even better.
 Also, well-maintained grass provides lots of padding and a slightly better work out for the leg and ankle muscles, just be sure to do a little extra ankle stretching before and after the run.
 Running on a sandy beach not only makes for good fodder for personal ads, it also provides a softer surface.
 The drier the sand, the better the workout.
 Even beach runs, however, should not be undertaken without good, supportive, running shoes.
 Save the barefoot experience for the cool down walk that follows.

 You also asked about running and weight loss.
 It is true that supplementing your running workouts with some weight training could provide some extra benefits.
 Increasing muscle mass can help boost your metabolism (check out the related question below regarding calorie intake for more info).
-Because of your soreness however, it would be most beneficial to talk to a healthcare provider before intensifying your running or strength training workouts to prevent further injury or strain.
+Because of your soreness, however, it would be most beneficial to talk to a health care provider before intensifying your running or strength training workouts to prevent further injury or strain.
+If you are a student at Columbia, you can make an appointment at Medical Services (Morningside) or the Student Health Service (CUMC).

 Here's to your health!